Hannytime/Hannytime/README.md

 ## Hi, I'm Ilona and I'm a technical writer based in Wrocław!

-I'm learning how to use git to create documentation and gather most important imformation.
+I'm learning how to use git to create documentation and gather most important information.
 I work in an IT company that makes ERP software.

 Currently, I'm working on a project I created to keep track of subtitles that I translated into Polish as part of an international fan project (Taskmaster International Inc.).
 The subtitles are for a brilliant British show called Taskmaster, which I wholeheartedly recommend.